Aliases for LGR4 Gene

-LGR4 (Leucine-Rich Repeat Containing G Protein-Coupled Receptor 4) is a Protein Coding gene.
+LGR4 (Leucine Rich Repeat Containing G Protein-Coupled Receptor 4) is a Protein Coding gene.
 Diseases associated with LGR4 include Bone Mineral Density, Low and Aniridia.
-Among its related pathways are Embryonic and Induced Pluripotent Stem Cell Differentiation Pathways and Lineage-specific Markers and Signaling by Wnt.
+Among its related pathways are Wnt Signaling Pathways: beta-Catenin-independent Wnt/PCP Signaling Pathways and Signaling by GPCR.
 GO annotations related to this gene include G-protein coupled receptor activity and transmembrane signaling receptor activity.
-An important paralog of this gene is TSHR.
+An important paralog of this gene is LGR6.

 UniProtKB/Swiss-Prot for LGR4 Gene